Kareri Lake Trek

-The best way to reach from Delhi is to take an overnight bus to Mcleodganj.
+The best way to reach Delhi is to take an overnight bus to Mcleodganj.
 Buses going to Dharamshala will drop you at the main square of Mcleodganj.
 There are two options for buses from Delhi.
-There are buses from either Majnu ka Tila (officially called New Aruna Nagar Colony) in the North District of Delhi or from ISBT Kashmiri Gate to Dharamshala.
+There are buses from either Majnu ka Tila (officially called New Aruna Nagar Colony) in the North District of Delhi or ISBT Kashmiri Gate to Dharamshala.
 There are private buses directly to Dharamshala leaving during the late evening, starting from 6 pm.
 It takes about 10 to 11 hours to reach Mcleodganj.
 The second option is to take the bus from ISBT Kashmere Gate.

 Delhi to Dharamshala by Air